AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/create/display-ad-experiences.md

 With Adobe GenStudio for Performance Marketing, you can use generative AI to streamline the [creation of successful display ad experiences](/help/user-guide/create/create-display-ad.md).

-[!DNL Create] empowers modern marketers to swiftly [produce brand-consistent display ad experiences](/help/user-guide/create/create-email-experience.md) by using [guidelines](/help/user-guide/guidelines/overview.md), image assets, and a [well-crafted prompt](/help/user-guide/effective-prompts.md).
+[!DNL Create] empowers modern marketers to [produce brand-consistent display ad experiences](/help/user-guide/create/create-display-ad.md) by using [guidelines](/help/user-guide/guidelines/overview.md), image assets, and a [well-crafted prompt](/help/user-guide/effective-prompts.md).

 Editable sections of a display ad experience include: